 This initiative will meet a number of critical needs:

-A major component of this effort is to partner with large urban organizations and their purchasing functions and identify opportunities for local suppliers.
-For instance, if a Detroit hospital is willing to have laundry services done locally these business services and products could help support or launch local companies that could provide the jobs to local poverty stricken populations.
+Major components of the CV effort are partnerships with large urban organizations and their purchasing functions to identify opportunities for local suppliers.
+For instance, if a Detroit hospital is willing to have laundry services done locally these business services could help support or launch companies providing jobs to poverty stricken populations.
 If you are interested in participating as an employer or a community-based partner organization please register with Community Ventures.